abdurrahman422/nexa_ai/GMAIL_ROADMAP.md

 ## 2A.6 — Multi-Account Gmail Isolation

-A major security improvement was introduced to safely support multiple users and Gmail accounts.
+A major security improvement was introduced to safely support multiple Gmail accounts.

 The previous single-token architecture was replaced with isolated per-account OAuth tokens.